ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/51b6d056-3b48-4cca-9516-49aa719bee34)

-New limitations were applied.
+New limitations have been applied.

 ## 2.5 Deploy and verify your QoS rules to prioritize the downloading of a file (or any other scenario) over the bandwidth test.

-To configure QoS rules, I user the mangle table in firewall.
+To configure QoS rules, I used the mangle table in the firewall.
 Mangle is a firewall functionality that allows marking and modifying packets to enable advanced routing, traffic shaping, and bandwidth management.

 I set up two rules:

-- For transfer traffic
+- One for file transfer traffic
-- For iperf3 test traffic
+- One for `iperf3` test traffic

-Both rules are port-based.
-Iperf operates on port 5201.
+Both rules are port-based. `iperf3` operates on port 5201.

-Let's configure it on router.
+Let's configure it on the router.

 ![image](https://github.com/user-attachments/assets/fd7ed96c-f2f9-48ce-9719-ae3280e168ad)

-When rules are ready, let's configure QoS rules? based on packet marks.
+When the rules are ready, let's configure QoS rules based on packet marks.

 ![image](https://github.com/user-attachments/assets/accfb71f-89d3-4e2c-bd7f-0429e491c6cb)